Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: LRMs Expose Signals of Failure

 Specifically, \text{Can \%} is the proportion of questions for which the model expresses more confidence during reasoning and indeed produces a correct answer, while \text{Cannot \%} is the proportion of questions for which the model expresses more uncertainty and indeed fails to provide the correct answer.

 \autoref{tab:indication} shows the results.
 We observe that LRMs' expressed beliefs align with the correctness of their final answers.
 In particular, for questions where LRMs express more uncertainty during reasoning, the final answers are consistently incorrect (\text{Cannot \%} = 100).
-This phenomenon is observed across multiple models, suggesting that \textbf{\textit{LRMs are aware of what they cannot solve}}.
-Taken together, the reasoning expressions indicate a form of self-awareness of capability boundary.
+This phenomenon is observed across multiple models, suggesting that \textbf{\textit{LRMs expose signals of failure}}.